-There are 23 UNESCO World Heritage Sites in the United States and its territories, and I’d love to visit them all someday.
+There are 24 UNESCO World Heritage Sites in the United States and its territories, and I’d love to visit them all someday.
 I’m only partway through the list, so for this post I asked travel bloggers from around the world to write about their favorites to fill in the gaps.
 UNESCO World Heritage site designations are reserved for locations of significant natural and/or cultural heritage.
+In 2019, the newest – honoring Frank Lloyd Wright architecture – was added to the list, so be sure to check out the updated guide!
 New Mexico leads the way with three sites within its borders, so if you’re planning to visit all of the US UNESCO sites, that’ll be the place to start.
 This post is sorted into natural and cultural heritage groups so you can browse by your interests.

 - 1 Cultural Heritage UNESCO sites in the US

 - 1.1 20th Century Architecture of Frank Lloyd Wright